Acce5sDenied/MCBE_Parkour_wiki/README.md

 A wiki for documenting Minecraft Bedrock Edition movement mechanics.
 As of game version `1.21.12x`

-pre-pre-alpha stage, I don't want the language to be TOO formal.
+Pre-pre-alpha stage, I don't want the language to be TOO formal.

 uhmm